DrHB/rna-stanford/README.md

 | `exp_39`   | In `exp_39`, the model architecture shifts to `RnaModelConvV2`, integrating 1D convolutions with `CombinationTransformerEncoderV1` blocks.
 The focus is to explore the effectiveness of 1D convolutions in the feature extraction phase.
 While the preliminary outcomes indicate an improvement, they still lag behind the best-performing models like `exp_32` | `0.1332`   |    |
 | `exp_40`   | This experiment is a variant of `exp_39`, but it replaces the `RnaModelConvV3`, bassicly EffBlock followed by `CombinationTransformerEncoderV1`, it was going good but then overfitted | `0.12724`   |    |
 | `exp_41`   | The model utilizes `ConvolutionConcatBlockV4`, consisting of `EffBlock` and `CombinationTransformerEncoderV29`.
 The latter takes an average of all `bpps` and `ss` inputs instead of individually feeding them to transformers.
 There are 6 blocks of `ConvolutionConcatBlockV4` followed by 10 standard transformer blocks.
 The primary objective is to see if averaging inputs combined with convolutional blocks can lead to a better performance.
 Trained untill `epoch` `28` then its started to overfit | `0.1278`   |    |

-> to do: substitue extracter layer with put gat
-> hello
-> before `exp_10` i used to mask bpp and ss based on this post organizers might score adaptesr as well(https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/442828#2454599)